Clever-ISA/Clever-ISA/specs/Main.md

 Read Only Registers cannot be written to, except by certain instructions.
 Any instruction that violates this constraint triggers UND.

+The Flags register may be written to, but writes only affect certain bits, and may differ between execution modes.

 Reserved Registers cannot be accessed (undefined).
 Any instruction that accesses a reserved register triggers UND.

 Supervisor registers cannot be accessed in Program Execution Mode.
 Any instruction that accesses a Supervisor register in Program Execution Mode triggers PROT.